growerp/growerp/packages/README.md

 - user_company - catalog and inventory marketing
 - website and order-accounting last because they use catalog and inventory in example

-when files removed, need to be delete din git cache: git rm --cached <filename>
+when files removed, need to be deleted in git cache: git rm --cached <filename>